 Each year, 15,000 acres of New Jersey are converted from agricultural or forest lands for other uses.
-Unforturnately, conventional development substantially reduces the benefit of these lands for native wildlife.
-While the our Conservation Department is working constantly to help preserve and improve larger tracts of land, NJA encourages each individual citizen and property owner, regardless of property size, to provide for the stewardship of their property to help preserve our diminishing plant and wildlife species.
+Unfortunately, conventional development substantially reduces the benefit of these lands for native wildlife.
+While we are diligently working to help preserve and improve larger tracts of land, New Jersey Audubon encourages every property owner, regardless of property size, to steward their property for the benefit of wildlife.

-In just a few easy steps, you can turn your backyard, balcony or patch of grass into a habitat for wildlife.
+In just a few easy steps, you can turn your yard, balcony or patch of grass into a wildlife habitat.

-New Jersey Audubon (NJA) is proud to be the New Jersey affiliate of National Wildlife Federation, and enthusiastically supports gardening for wildlife.
+New Jersey Audubon is proud to be the New Jersey affiliate of National Wildlife Federation, and enthusiastically supports NWF's Garden for Wildlife Program

 Visit a NJ Audubon Center near you to learn more.